censorship-no-archive/ceno2-testbed/README.md

 well as a collection of type-specific fields.
 Seven different types of events are recorded:

-  - ``connection-start``: Emitted whenever a peer-to-peer bittorrent data transfer connection is attempted.
+  - ``connection-start``: Emitted whenever a peer-to-peer BitTorrent data transfer connection is attempted.
 This does not necessarily mean the connection gets established successfully.
     - ``peer-address``, ``peer-port``: The IP address and TCP/UDP port of the